 Psychology and Neuroscience

-The human brain represents the most complex matter known to mankind.
-How consciousness arises from this extremely complex material structure is an unsolved riddle of science.
-For this reason, one direction of psychology (behaviorism) has quite consistently limited itself purely to observable behavior (behio(u)r).
-Very soon it became clear that this – from a scientific point of view – understandable reductionism very much limits the understanding of human thinking, feeling as well as behavior.
-However, especially in this extremely complex matter, it seems appropriate to include as many perspectives as possible in order to better understand the human psyche.
+The human brain represents the most complex matter known to humankind.
+How consciousness arises from this highly complex material structure is an unsolved science riddle.
+For this reason, one direction of psychology (behaviorism) has quite consistently limited itself purely to observable behavior.
+Very soon, it became clear that this – from a scientific point of view – understandable reductionism very much limits the understanding of human thinking, feeling as well as behavior.
+However, especially in this highly complex matter, it seems appropriate to include as many perspectives as possible in order to better understand the human psyche.
 As mentioned in the introduction, all mental processes are based on the brain and the neurons that are distributed throughout the body.
-By using the most modern measurement methods of neuroscience and the complementary “classical methods” such as interviews, observations as well as experiments etc., the method-specific research results are related to each other in inter- and transdisciplinary cooperation.
-In this way, the most comprehensive and holistic picture of the human psyche can be created.
+By using the most modern measurement methods of neuroscience and the complementary “classical methods” such as interviews, observations, experiments etc., the method-specific research results are related to each other in inter- and transdisciplinary cooperation.
+This way, the most comprehensive and holistic picture of the human psyche can be created.

 Given the direct nature of interactions with clients, it is crucial for aspiring psychologists to prioritize their own personality development and engage in self-reflection early on during their studies.